gienyne/Industrial_edge_gateway/docs/architekture/configuration.md

 * One configuration structure per owning component.
 * Dependency injection: structures are passed in, never fetched globally.
 * Fail fast on invalid configuration.
-* Secrets outside the source code and outside Git.
 * Gateway and source-device configuration are independent.

 ---